-The following discussion is management's analysis of CMX Gold & Silver Corp.'s (the "Company" or "CMX") operating and financial data for the three months ended March 31, 2014 and 2013 as well as management's estimates of future operating and financial performance based on information currently available.
-It should be read in conjunction with the consolidated financial statements and notes for the three months ended March 31, 2014 and 2013 and the audited consolidated financial statements and notes for the years ended December 31, 2013 and 2012.
+The following discussion is management's analysis of CMX Gold & Silver Corp.'s (the "Company" or "CMX") operating and financial data for the years ended December 31, 2013 and 2012 as well as management's estimates of future operating and financial performance based on information currently available.
+It should be read in conjunction with the audited consolidated financial statements and notes for the years ended December 31, 2013 and 2012.

-This Management's Discussion and Analysis ("MD&A") and the consolidated financial statements and comparative information have been prepared in accordance with IFRS.
+This Management's Discussion and Analysis ("MD&A") and the audited consolidated financial statements and comparative information have been prepared in accordance with IFRS.

 All financial information in this MD&A is stated in Canadian dollars, the Company's reporting currency, unless otherwise noted.
-The MD&A was prepared as of May 26, 2014.
+The MD&A was prepared as of April 30, 2014.
 Additional information relating to CMX can be found at www.sedar.com.